jeremy-ellis-tech/Xamarin.Android.Skobbler/README.md

-Xamarin.Android.Skobbler v2.4.0
+Xamarin.Android.Skobbler v2.5.0
 ========================

 ## C#  bindings for the Skobbler Android SDK ##

 I am not associated with either [Skobbler](http://www.skobbler.com/) or [Xamarin .inc](http://xamarin.com/).
 All rights belong to their respective owners.

 This repository includes a C# translation of the demo included with the Skobbler SDK.
 This currently has a few small bugs which are probably a result of my [mis]translation.
 Raise an issue or send a pull request if you would like these fixed ASAP.
-A more stable version can be found tagged under `v2.3.0`.

-Xamarin.Android.Skobbler currently uses v2.4.0 of the Skobbler Android SDK

 ## Installation ##